DmitryShvedov88/Space-Photo/README.md

 ### To upload a photo, you are given the opportunity to see what kind of photos they will be.

+Enter --ID_launch launch number for a photo from the NASA Website
+    python main.py --ID_launch dfadfaf

-Enter --ID_launch launch number for a photo from the NASA Website Enter --POD and the number of photos to download for the Space_X Site Enter --EPIC to get an EPIC photo from Space_X
+Enter --APOD and the number of photos to download for the Space_X Site
+    python main.py --APOD 2

+Enter --EPIC to get an EPIC photo from Space_X
+    python main.py --EPIC 2

 If the function does not receive arguments, then the photo of the last launch will be loaded.

 The second part sends photos from the list to the telegram channel.
 You can set the time how often the photos will be published.
 If you do not set a timer, by default it will happen once every 4 hours.